 The account is the basic building block of a reporting cycle, and it takes a record of each transaction performed by the company.
 A transaction, on the other hand, is an activity undertaken by the business to serve a client.
 Transactions cause a change in the financial earnings, either as an income for the company or an expense where it spends money.

-Accounts fall in categories, such as revenue, liability, equity, assets, and expenses.
+Accounts fall into categories such as revenue, liability, equity, assets, and expenses.
 An account must be unique from other accounts in the company.
 Therefore, every account comes with a distinct account number and name.
 The account’s balance is always either a debit or credit balance.

 A Transaction in the Reporting Cycle